Getting a good price while making sure things sell

 We will be moving and don't plan on taking much of anything with us.
 We will be selling our appliances, furniture, etc. How does one come up with a fair price?
-I have been checking the newspaper for ads selling similar items but haven't had any luck.
+I have been checking the prices online but haven't had any luck.
 Is there a rule of thumb or pricing guide?
 Everything is in like new condition and only 5 years old.

 'Fair Price' is Not Always Fair